 The cards of the Major Arcana are numbered 1 to 21, usually in Roman numerals, with The Fool designated as either first or last ("0" or "22"):

 Historical sidenote: The Fool's role in the trick taking card games which gave rise to the modern Tarot deck was unique: The card always lost, but also was always a valid play, thus making the card both worthless at the tactical level and immensely valuable at the strategic level (you could avoid playing a card that could win a later round if you had already lost this round).
-Before the Waite-Smith deck, the Fool was traditionally unnumbered; Waite-Smith (and many decks that followed its lead) assigned it the number 0 (and thus, the sole Arabic numeral in the Major Arcana), although some decks assign it XXII instead.
+Before the Rider-Waite deck, the Fool was traditionally unnumbered; Rider-Waite (and many decks that followed its lead) assigned it the number 0 (and thus, the sole Arabic numeral in the Major Arcana), although some decks assign it XXII instead.

 I — The Magician: A young man with a symbol for infinity as his hat or halo.
 He stands over a table containing a wand, a cup, a sword and a disk, symbolizing the Elements as they appear on the Lesser Arcana.
 The Marseilles version tends to view him more as The Trickster and sometimes a bumbling one (and is sometimes instead named Juggler), whereas for the Rider-Waite versions he's more of a person in control of nature's forces.
 In divination, it's often attributed to the consultant, so it can more often represent the protagonist.
 The Magician symbolizes action, initiative, self-confidence, manipulation, and potential.